47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 **IMPORTANT** The value of Stripe's _Lookup key_ must match exactly the value of `planId` of the corresponding plan defined in LetsGo.
 This is how LetsGo correlates a LetsGo plan with Stripe's product and price.

-When you are done defining products in Stripe, your list of product should be similar to this:
+When you are done defining products in Stripe, your list of products should be similar to this:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/261a65d6-2b80-4c72-b414-d2db680731aa">

 ### Subscribe to a paid plan in test mode locally

-To test the Stripe integration locally, you will sign up to the _Business_ plan at $90/month.
+To test the Stripe integration locally, you will sign up for the \_Business\_\_ plan at $90/month.
 Since you are using Stripe's test mode, no money is going to change hands and you will be able to use a fake credit card number.

 First, run the application locally with: